kalanaS95/Light-Weight-DIFT/README.md

 3. Repeat step 1- 2 to add View from the victim's perspective virtual computer to the same network
 	```
 	Now let’s make sure both computers are on the same network by running following
-	command on both attacker and victim virtual computers.
+	command on both adversary and victim virtual computers.
 (New terminal can be opened
 	by clicking Applications → Accessories → Terminal)

 	- ifconfig